 - An overproduction of cortisol due to prolonged steroid use

 The excessive levels of the cortisol hormone are more commonly caused by a tumour on the pituitary gland, leading to complications in other organs.
 However, the condition can also be an unfortunate side effect arising from the prolonged use of steroid medications, such as those used to treat allergies or immune disorders.

 There is currently no known way to prevent Cushing’s Disease.
-Unfortunately, some breeds of dog are simply more prone to naturally overproduce more cortisol in their bodies than in other breeds, including Beagles, Poodles, Dachshunds, Terriers and Boxers.
+Unfortunately, some breeds of dog are simply more prone to naturally overproduce more cortisol in their bodies than other breeds; including Beagles, Poodles, Dachshunds, Terriers and Boxers.
 If you own one of these breeds, it is worthwhile asking your vet for a Cushing’s test when they reach 6 years old.

 An important part of preventing the problems arising from Cushing’s Disease is knowing the early signs and symptoms because the condition can be life-threatening if left untreated.
 The disease is not easy to spot, so if you notice any of the above symptoms in your dog – no matter how mild – you should speak to your vet straight away, especially so if your dog is already undergoing steroid treatment.

-Treatment and Costs
+Treatment and costs

 Cushing’s Disease is a lifelong condition and can be costly to manage, however dogs who have this disease can still live a happy life!
 If the condition was caused by a tumour on the pituitary gland, the dog would need to be treated with regular medication for the rest of his or her life.
-It’s important that your dog also sees the vet for regular checkups and blood tests, whilst supplying the medication exactly as directed by your vet.
+It’s important that your dog also sees the vet for regular check-ups and blood tests, whilst supplying the medication exactly as directed by your vet.

 If the dog has developed the disease as a result of taking long-term steroid treatments to manage other canine health problems, treatment usually involves gradually weaning off the steroids, so speak to your vet to find out if this is the case.